Loch Sunart, near Strontian, ArgyllGuest Rating

 In the other direction, you are only 4 miles from Strontian, a charming little village which stretches along the lochside, which has hotels, a few shops and a cafe/bistro.
 Should you decide to continue westward from there (and you certainly should) the road affords breathtaking views as it winds alternately through woodland and along the shores of the loch.

 At Salen, you have the choice of either continuing west to Kilchoan, Ardnamurchan Point and the wonderful beach at Sanna, or turning north to Acharacle and on to Arisaig, Morar and Mallaig and then by ferry even on to the Isle of Skye if you wish.

 Walkers and climbers will find themselves surrounded by challenges here, while the loch offers opportunities for sailing and angling.
 Fort William, just an hour away by the Ardgour Ferry, is a bustling town with supermarkets, hotels, a golf course and a good leisure centre to which the Estate can offer a weekly pass (at a charge).
 For the ultimate challenge, you can climb Ben Nevis while you're there, mountain bike on the world championship descents at Aonach Mor or take the gondola up the mountain.

 Please note: while we make every effort to be as accurate as possible, the actual position of the cottage indicated on the map above and the proximity of the amenities in the Local Info section cannot be guaranteed to be precise and should be used as a guide only.

-Open plan Sitting/Dining room/Kitchen with wood burning stove, TV (Freesat)/DVD, electric cooker, microwave, dishwasher, washer/drier, etc.
+Open plan sitting/dining room/kitchen with wood-burning stove, TV (Freesat)/DVD, electric cooker, microwave, dishwasher, washing machine/tumble dryer, etc

 - Linen (Double Bed)